Transcript - episode 04: ReGen

 Sharr Konger: Your idea is to have a one night where we have just basically a great, fun social evening and networking evening that everybody is welcome to attend.
 We are potentially bringing up Theater of Public Policy.
 They're a great group that have done events for us in the past and have an evening where we just get to know each other a little bit.
-From there have three separate events that stem off of that evening and focus those around grassroots involvement and how to engage and get involved in a nonprofit and then how to get involved in civic engagement in their community.
+From there, have three separate events that stem off of that evening and focus those around grassroots involvement and how to engage and get involved in a nonprofit and then how to get involved in civic engagement in their community.
 So we have speakers at each of those events.
-I'm really just talking about you know how to get involved.
-We have a nonprofit executive directors or managers come in to talk about what they're looking for and how you can get involved in their organization.
-So we're looking for the summit to be kind of a welcoming party to the range of how young people can get involved.
-It will be open to all ages just kind of hear what's out there.
+I'm just talking about, you know, how to get involved.
+We have nonprofit executive directors or managers come in to talk about what they're looking for and how you can get involved in their organization.
+So we're looking for the summit to be kind of a welcoming party to the Range of how young people can get involved.
+It will be open to all ages to just kind of hear what's out there.

 Christy Kallevig: I think that that leads into a good question that folks listening to this are thinking, "Wow, these three ladies are really engaged and excited, and they're working to get others engaged and excited, but nobody in my town seems to want to get involved in anything.
 What do you guys have to say to somebody who thinks that young people are just not wanting to do stuff for their communities anymore?

 Jessalyn Sabin: I think being given a seat at the table is so important.
 We all have different ideas based on generations, we all have different ideas of doing things.
-And I think one thing that's incredibly important and where we've had success is where we've been invited to the table where our ideas have been welcomed where we can learn from older generations, where we can really work together and that it's not just us versus them.
+And I think one thing that's incredibly important, and where we've had success, is where we've been invited to the table where our ideas have been welcomed where we can learn from older generations, where we can really work together and that it's not just us versus them.
 I know, "the millennial crew."
-I've heard this many times from the baby boomer generation., "you know, we don't get you."
+I've heard this many times from the baby boomer generation: "You know, we don't get you."
 But invite us to the table!
 We have ideas we want to learn the history the culture of an area.
-But it's just the invitation that welcoming, accepted feeling.
+But it's just the invitation--that welcoming, accepted feeling.
 And if that happens and I see it is happening, you know communities can thrive across the Iron Range.
 So I think it's just that invitation to the table to work together.

 Christy Kallevig: As we wrap up today, I just want to wish you guys the best of luck with ReGen.
 I hope it continues to grow and that your ideas and work continue to keep bringing people together up on the Range.
-For our folks that are listening across the states and perhaps across the nation, what if you could each give one thing that somebody should come to the Range to see or check out or do or be a part of?
+For our folks that are listening across the state and perhaps across the nation, what if you could each give one thing that somebody should come to the Range to see or check out or do or be a part of?
 What would that be?
 And I know it's probably hard to come up with one thing but just one thing.

-Sharr Konger: For me it's outdoor recreation.
-I mean, I've lived out west I've lived in central Minnesota and lived in other states and truly, the Iron Range and Northeastern Minnesota is like an outdoor recreation paradise.
+Sharr Konger: For me, it's outdoor recreation.
+I mean, I've lived out west, I've lived in central Minnesota and lived in other states and truly, the Iron Range and Northeastern Minnesota is like an outdoor recreation paradise.
 There's lakes, there is mountain biking, there's hiking, fishing, hunting … any kind of outdoor recreation that you can possibly imagine.
 It's here.
-And if that is something … winter sports as well cross country skiing snowshoeing and I could go on and on.
+And if that is something … winter sports as well cross country skiing, snowshoeing, and I could go on and on.
 But my one thing is outdoor recreation.

 Jessalyn Sabin: I would piggyback on that, I would say tourism.
 But in the sense of it's the Grand Canyon of the north.
 If you haven't seen mine pits, if you haven't experienced kayaking in a pit.
 I mean it's just it's beautiful, it's breathtaking.
-We also have a local museum that is so rich in history and like history of really just determined emigrates and greedy people.
-And so if you're into tourism you know the Grand Canyon of the North and the history.
+We also have a local museum that is so rich in history, and history of really just determined emigrates and greedy people.
+And so if you're into tourism, you know the Grand Canyon of the North and the history.
 I mean this is the place you want to be.